kordastilab/ImmunoCluster/README.md

   - Creating file and marker labels to generate the experimental design

-  - Importing .fcs data into the SingelCellExperiment object
+  - Importing .fcs data into the SingleCellExperiment object

   - Exploratory analysis of the data